-Clinical trials of Favipiravir (an antiviral drug) were conducted under the direction of INSERM in December 2014 at the Ebola Treatment Center managed by ALIMA in N’Zérékoré, Guinea.
+Clinical trials JIKI testing the efficacy of Favipiravir (an antiviral drug) were conducted under the direction of INSERM in December 2014 at the Ebola Treatment Center managed by ALIMA in N’Zérékoré, Guinea.
 The study focused on a multicentric non-randomized trial in which all patients not presenting contraindications received Favipiravir and medical care.
 Approximately 125 patients affected by the Ebola virus volunteered to participate in the study.

 In 2016, ALIMA will participate in the second phase trial of PREVAC, a vaccine against the Ebola virus, which will be tested on 2,500 people in Guinea.

 The DIDIMAS project studies the infectious causes of diarrhea in severely malnourished children with complications.
 It uses BioFire – a molecular technology – to identify the prevalence of pathogens associated with diarrhea in children hospitalized at the Therapeutic Nutrition unit in the China-Chad Friendship Hospital.

 Training mothers to diagnose malnutrition in their children

 The ‘PB mothers/MUAC I and MUAC II’ study conducted in Niger aims to determine the effectiveness of a strategy whereby mothers screen their children for severe acute malnutrition using the MUAC test.
 This test, which involves measuring the circumference of a child’s mid upper arm, requires very little equipment or expertise.